Are the Daleks back in Doctor Who yet?

 Nope, this Dalek disappearance feels mighty fishy to us – and here at RadioTimes.com, we’re determined to uphold the values of the fourth estate and topple this wall of secrecy.

-Which is why every week, we’ll be asking one simple question, and updating our answer as and when any information changes.
+Which is why during every Doctor Who episode, we’ll be asking one simple question, and updating our answer as and when any information changes.

-If you haven’t seen the latest episode, we’d advise you look away now, lest the surprise presence of Daleks ruins your anticipation – or even if their expected absence is enough to ruin your immersion week to week.
+If you haven’t seen the latest episode, we’d advise you look away now, lest the surprise presence of Daleks ruins your anticipation – or even if their expected absence is enough to ruin your immersion.

 Are the Daleks back in Doctor Who yet?